Ba'athist Syria: Administrative divisions

 Ba'athist Syria was divided into 14 governorates, which were subdivided into 61 districts, which in turn further divided into sub-districts.
 After assuming power in 1963, there were 12 governorates in the country with Rashid Governorate was renamed to Raqqa Governorate that same year.
-It was increased to 14 with Quneitra Governorate was split from Rif Dimashq Governorate in 1964 and Tartus Governorate detached from Latakia Governorate in 1972.
+It was increased to 14 with Quneitra Governorate was split from Damascus Governorate in 1964 and Tartus Governorate detached from Latakia Governorate in 1972.

+In 1972, the Damascus City Governorate is split from Damascus Governorate.
+In 1986, the first became Damascus Governorate while the second became Rif Dimashq Governorate.

-The majority of the Quneitra Governorate, collectively known as the Golan Heights, was seized by Israel during the Six-Day War in 1967 and has been occupied from that point on.
+Most of Quneitra Governorate is situated on a high plateau, namely the Golan Heights.
+It was occupied by Israel during the Six-Day War in 1967 and has since remained under Israeli occupation.